-The dirty little secret...
+The Dirty Little Secret...

-- Solvers very fast, but sometimes wrong (even best commercial ones) [BLB10, CKSW13, AGJ+18, GSD19, GS19] - Even worse: No way of knowing for sure when errors happen - Checking that a solution is feasible should be straightforward - But how to check the absence of solutions? - Or that a solution is optimal?
+- Solvers very fast, but sometimes wrong (even best commercial ones) [BLB10, CKSW13, AGJ+18, GSD19, GS19] - Even worse: No way of knowing for sure when errors happen - Checking that a solution is feasible should be straightforward (though some solvers get even this wrong) - But how to check the absence of solutions? - Or that a solution is optimal?